blackrocky/language/README.md

 language.

 # Assumptions
-- Known language files have the language name for the filename and numbers as the extension eg. ENGLISH.1 ENGLISH.2 FRENCH.1 FRENCH.2 would have 2 languages: ENGLISH and FRENCH
+- Known language files have the language name as the filename and numbers as the extension eg. ENGLISH.1 ENGLISH.2 FRENCH.1 FRENCH.2 would have 2 languages: ENGLISH and FRENCH
-- If characters other than allowed ones exist, program will fail
+- If characters other than allowed ones exist, program will return error message saying illegal character exists
 - If there is not enough data to determine the language, then UNKNOWN should be returned

 # Software Needed